Commerce inquiry imperils solar industry, advocates say

 In a speech this month, Commerce Secretary Gina Raimondo said the U.S. must boost domestic manufacturing of products such as solar panels.

-“The more we rely on other countries to make things for us, the more vulnerable we become to supply chain disruptions like we have seen over the past two years,” she said March 15, adding that “at least 95% of the market for the cells that go into solar panels is estimated to have components that were produced in China.”
+“The more we rely on other countries to make things for us, the more vulnerable we become to supply chain disruptions like we have seen over the past two years,” she said, adding that “at least 95% of the market for the cells that go into solar panels is estimated to have components that were produced in China.”

 Biden has set a goal to cut planet-warming greenhouse gas emissions by at least 50% below 2005 levels by 2030, and solar power is a key part of that agenda.
 A report last year by the Energy Department says solar has the potential to supply up to 40% of the nation’s electricity within 15 years — a tenfold increase over current solar output.